maximeroycrim/decision-support-tool/README.md

     Runs `pre-commit` checks locally.

-4. Tag version
+6. Tag version

     ```
     git tag <tag_name>
     git push origin <tag_name>
     ```

-    Triggers a GitHub Action which builds and push Docker image.
+    This will trigger a GitHub Action which builds and push Docker image to https://hub.docker.com/r/matprov/building-dst.

+7. Verify that the container image is at https://hub.docker.com/r/matprov/building-dst/tags

+8. Test the image locally

+    ```
+    docker run -p 5006:5006 -e BOKEH_ALLOW_WS_ORIGIN=127.0.0.1:5006 matprov/building-dst:YOUR_VERSION_TAG
+    ```

+    In your browser, go to http://127.0.0.1:5006/building-dst/decision-support-tool

+9. If the app works as you want, this container version is ready to be deployed in the staging stack